datahub-project/datahub/docs/how/search.md

 <FeatureAvailability/>

-The **search bar** is one of the means of finding metadata in Datahub.
-It's available on Datahub's landing page and it provides and easy to use graphical interface for data users on all technical levels.
+The **search bar** is an important mechnaism for discovering data assets in DataHub.
+From the search bar, you can find Datasets, Dashboards, Charts, Data Pipelines, and more.
+Simply type in a term and press 'enter'.

 ![](https://github.com/datahub-project/static-assets/blob/main/imgs/search-landingpage.png?raw=true)